 Access Trail: Juney Whank Falls Trail

 Juney Whank Falls is divided into an upper and lower section.
 Both can be viewed from the footbridge which crosses Juney Whank Branch at the falls.
 Together they drop 90 feet from top to bottom.

 Laurel Falls is an 80 foot high waterfall consisting of an upper and a lower section, divided by a walkway which crosses the stream at the base of the upper falls.
-It’s a picturesque setting and one of the most popular falls in the Park.
+It’s a picturesque setting that boasts a paved path making it easy for families to trek.
+As a result, it’s one of the most popular waterfall hikes in the Great Smoky Mountains.

 Access Trail: Pigeon Creek Trail

 At 120 feet tall, the waterfall is one of the tallest and most spectacular in the southern Appalachians.
 The trail to the base of the falls is very steep, but well worth the effort.

 8) Mouse Creek Falls